docmcfly/cyWatermark/README.md

 ## Change log

+* 0.9.2 FIX Cached images with watermark cleaned if the categories changed form the file meta data.
 * 0.9.1 FIX The minimum image edge filter ignors values with zero and with null.
 * 0.9.0 UPD Add a clean mechanismus.
 Cached images with watermark is deleted if the a category or files meta data is changed.
 * 0.8.0 UPD Add a minimum edge length configuration.
 * 0.7.0 FIX Fix the database defaults *thanks to Garvin Hicking*